 This would mean that 9.1 million people are sharing the same deals you are on social media.

 But somehow, you expect that your posts will stand out among the rest?
 I can almost guarantee you they won’t.
 It is not because it isn’t a great sale – I’m sure it is, but all you are doing is blending in with everyone else who has these great sales too.

-Instead of attracting new customers or prospects, it’s possible you are repelling them.
-Spam has a habit of doing that, doesn’t it?
+Instead of attracting new customers or prospects, it’s possible you are repelling them (ah, we don’t what that!).
+But … spam has a habit of doing that, doesn’t it?